erphamucsd/league-of-legends-first-blood/README.md

 2. For each column, do an inplace assignment with the defined function applied to the original column.
 3. Final result should be a column with all 1s as True, all 0s as False, and NaNs unmodified.

-The final step of cleaning was to remove the lines of data that contained the summary for each team.
+The second step of cleaning was to remove the lines of data that contained the summary for each team.
 The data was generated in such a way that the first 10 rows of data are for each individual player that played in the given match, and the last two rows are the respective summary data for both teams.
 This